Brewster's Millions

 Brewster's Millions is a comedic novel written by George Barr McCutcheon in 1902, originally under the pseudonym of Richard Greaves.

 The plot concerns a young man whose grandfather leaves him $1 million in a will, but a competing will from another relative requires he must spend the $1 million in the first year or forfeit a $7 million inheritance from the other relative.

-It was adapted into a play in 1906, which opened at the New Amsterdam Theatre on Broadway, and the novel or play has been adapted into films thirteen times, four of which were produced in India.
+It was adapted into a play in 1906, which opened at the New Amsterdam Theatre on Broadway, and the novel or play has been adapted into films thirteen times.

 Plot summary

-The novel revolves around Montgomery Brewster, a young man who inherits one million dollars from his rich grandfather.
-Shortly after, a rich uncle also dies.
-This uncle hated Brewster's grandfather, a long-held grudge stemming from the grandfather's disapproval of the marriage of Brewster's parents.
+The novel revolves around Montgomery Brewster, a young man who inherits one million dollars from his wealthy grandfather.
+Shortly after, a rich uncle also passes away.
+This uncle hated Brewster's grandfather, a long-standing grudge stemming from the grandfather's disapproval of Brewster's parents' marriage.
 The uncle will leave Brewster seven million dollars, but only under the condition that he keeps none of the grandfather's money.
 Brewster is required to spend every penny of his grandfather's million within one year, resulting in no assets or property held from the wealth at the end of that time.
-If Brewster meets these terms, he will gain the full seven million; if he fails, he remains penniless.
+If Brewster meets these terms, he will receive the full seven million; if he fails, he will remain penniless.

-Brewster finds that spending so much money within the course of a year is incredibly difficult under the strict conditions imposed by his uncle's will.
-Brewster is required to demonstrate business sense by obtaining good value for the money he spends, limiting his donations to charity, his losses to gambling, and the value of his tips to waiters and cab drivers.
-Moreover, Brewster is sworn to secrecy, and cannot tell anyone why he is living to excess.
-Working against him are his well-meaning friends, who try repeatedly to limit his losses and extravagance even as they share in his luxurious lifestyle.
+Brewster finds that spending such a large amount of money within a year is incredibly difficult under the strict conditions imposed by his uncle's will.
+Brewster is required to demonstrate business sense by obtaining good value for the money he spends, limiting his donations to charity, his losses to gambling, and the value of his tips to servers and cab drivers.
+Moreover, Brewster is sworn to secrecy and cannot disclose why he is living in excess.
+Working against him are his well-meaning friends, who repeatedly try to limit his losses and extravagance, even as they share in his luxurious lifestyle.